Minimising Scarring and Recovery

 If there is excessive keloid scar formations or irregular scars, you may want to opt for scar revision surgery.
 But then, it’s making another scar to remove one.
 The most effective treatments we experienced include keeping the scar clean and free of infection, massage, and topical application of wound healing creams.
 These creams will usually decrease inflammation and minimize pigmentation.

 If you have a history of bad scars, you must tell your surgeon.
 Ideally, your surgeon will use techniques to minimise scarring and place them in inconspicuous sites that won’t be too visible.
 After surgery, keeps scars away from sunshine until they have faded and moisturise scars regularly.
-If you are realistic about your expectations, chances are that you would be very happy with the final outcome.
+If you are realistic about your expectations of cosmetic surgery to remove scars, chances are that you would be very happy with the final outcome.